ryanto/next-s3-upload/README.md

 | --------------- | ------------------------------------------------------------------------------------------------------------------------ |
 | **ACCOUNT_ID**  | Your AWS account ID.
 You can get this number by clicking on your name in the header.
 It's the number next to My account. |
 | **BUCKET_NAME** | The name of the bucket you created in the previous step.                                                                 |

+#### Allowed file formats

+In the above example we only allow `jpg`, `png`, and `gif` files to be uploaded.
+If you're planning to use `next/image` with files uploaded to S3 you'll want to make sure that only images are allowed to be uploaded.
+See [this issue](https://github.com/ryanto/next-s3-upload/issues/19) for more information.

+If you're not using `next/image`, you can edit the above example and add additional file formats.
+For example, you can add `arn:aws:s3:::BUCKET_NAME/*` to allow any file to be uploaded.

+#### IAM user cont.

 Next, click review policy, and name the policy `next-s3-upload`.
 The name doesn't matter, so feel free to use anything you'd like.
 Follow any prompts and create the policy.